Times are changing.

-And yet as a result of all the turmoil, it seems more and more people are feeling a call to action; an intense desire to somehow contribute to making the world a better place.
+And as a result of all the turmoil, it seems more and more people are feeling a call to action; an intense desire to somehow contribute to making the world a better place.

 In addition to these changes, the internet is making it possible for everyone, everywhere, to be connected.
 ‘Virtual classrooms’ are connecting teachers to students all across the world.
 People are doing business deals while lounging by swimming pools at holiday destinations.
 Social media is enabling anyone with similar interests, anywhere in the world, to connect and develop friendships.
 Stay-at-home mums are running businesses from home while raising their children.
 The term ‘Mumpreneur’ has already made its way into the Urban Dictionary to describe entrepreneurial mums who combine business with motherhood.

 The great thing about living in these exciting times is that the concept of ‘follow your heart’ is no longer an impossible fantasy.
 BUT – it’s not an easy decision to leave the comforts and security of a stable career.
-We all have financial obligations and commitments and it’s simply not always possible to throw caution to the wind and make a big career change, without the assurance that we’re going to make good money while doing it and it’s actually going to give us the fulfillment and meaning we’re chasing.
+We all have financial obligations and commitments and it’s simply not always possible to throw caution to the wind and make a big career change, without the assurance that we’re going to make good money while doing it and it’s actually going to give us the fulfilment and meaning we’re chasing.
 Otherwise, we’ll end up back where we were.
 So before making a big change, we want to be sure we’re making the right decision.

 And this is why I believe it’s so important to find and live your true ‘inspired path’.
 What do I mean by your ‘inspired path’?
 This is how I define it:

 Your inspired path feels like coming home.
 All niggling feelings of doubt and frustration are replaced by a deep and lasting sense of fulfillment.
 You know deep inside that you’re finally doing exactly what you’re ‘meant’ to be doing.
 It comes with a feeling of sudden clarity, optimism, and energy.